sagemath/trac_to_gh/Issue 8608.md

 # Issue 8608: Add a list of available decorators to documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8608

 Original creator: novoselt